syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 ## Call the method with argument

-In this case exporting  the smithchart control as an image in the specified image format and saved in the given file path location.
+In this case exporting  the smith chart control as an image in the specified image format and saved in the given file path location.

 {% tabs %}